marcodallamico/marcodallamico.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm Marco Dall'Amico, a postdoctoral researcher at the University of Padova and at the Heidelberg University.
-In my research, I study the origins of gravitational wave sources and I explore the impact of stellar dynamics and binary interactions through numerical simulations.
+In my research, I study the origin of gravitational wave sources and I explore the impact of stellar dynamics and binary interactions through numerical simulations.
 {style="text-align: justify;"}